encode/django-rest-framework/docs/index.rst

 * Optional support for forms as input validation.
 * Modular architecture - MixIn classes can be used without requiring the :class:`.Resource` or :class:`.ModelResource` classes.

-The django-rest-framework project is hosted as a `mercurial repository on bitbucket <https://bitbucket.org/tomchristie/django-rest-framework>`_.
+The django-rest-framework project is hosted as a `mercurial repository on bitbucket <https://bitbucket.org/tomchristie/django-rest-framework>`_ and is `available on PyPI <http://pypi.python.org/pypi/djangorestframework>`_.

 For questions, thoughts and feedback please head on over to the `discussion group <http://groups.google.com/group/django-rest-framework>`_.

 Bug reports are greatful received on the `issue tracker <https://bitbucket.org/tomchristie/django-rest-framework/issues?sort=version>`_.

-If you're feeling particularly enthusiastic there's even a `blog <http://blog.django-rest-framework.org>`_ which I might post useful stuff to now and then.
+If you're feeling particularly enthusiastic there's even a `blog <http://blog.django-rest-framework.org>`_.

 Requirements
 ------------